tulip-control/tulip-control/README.rst

 Detailed instructions, including notes about dependencies and troubleshooting, are available at http://tulip-control.sourceforge.net/doc/install.html

+What dependencies are currently installed and available can be probed by calling the function `tulip.interfaces.print_env()`.

 The next section describes how to build documentation.
 A test suite is provided under ``tests/``.
 Consult the section "Testing" below.